dippynark/kfmt/README.md

 kubectl api-versions > api-versions.txt
 ```

-In addition, kfmt supports the `--discovery` flag to use the Kubernetes discovery API. kfmt will
+In addition, kfmt supports the `--discovery` flag to enable use of the Kubernetes discovery API.
-only use the Kubernetes discovery API if the required discovery information is not provided using
+kfmt will only attempt to use the Kubernetes discovery API if the required discovery information is
-another method.
+not provided using another method.

 ## Format